RHEnVision/provisioning-backend/CONTRIBUTING.md

         type(HMS-XXX): brief summary up to 70 characters

-Type must be one of the following:
+Type must be one of the following:-

 * **build**: Changes that affect the build system
 * **ci**: Changes to our CI configuration files and scripts